O2 SIM Deal

 Check out our Sky Mobile SIM deals

-Tesco Mobile customers in cities and towns including Bournemouth, Cambridge, Milton Keynes, Wolverhampton, Coventry, Glasgow, Leeds and London can now access super fast 5G connection speeds.
+Tesco Mobile customers in cities and towns, including Bournemouth, Cambridge, Milton Keynes, Wolverhampton, Coventry, Glasgow, Leeds, and London, can now access superfast 5G connection speeds.

 Yes, 5G is available in the UK in a number of towns and cities.
 Not all areas are fully connected, but the following cities should offer 5G in at least some areas.